RISC-OS-Community/DME-Core/doc/00DMERequirements.md

 RD0003
 ______
-I would liek that the Theme System would work on as many RISC OS devices and RISC OS releases as possible in order to maximise the distribution of my work
+I would like that the Theme System would work on as many RISC OS devices and RISC OS releases as possible in order to maximise the distribution of my work.
+Possibly the Theme System should recognise each release of RISC OS and apply my Theme in a way that makes it compatible with the specific version.